kimeudom/rpi/.assets/md files/lighting_LED.md

 ### Description
 Since pin 1 is always ON delivering 3.3V, we can use it to connect an LED.
 The resistor is to ensure we do not fry the LED.
-The ground connection is to complete the circuit
+The ground connection is to complete the circuit.